Cruchley’s 1855 map of the world in original boards and marbled backing — a distinctive addition to any world map collection.

 Description

-In general, many of the labels stand out as either strange or extremely out of place in a modern context.
-The fact that direct British control of India had not yet been established is behind the naming of India as Hindoostan; just as Pakistan and Afghanistan have been dissolved into Baluchistan and Cabool (also labeled Afghanistan, but in a smaller font).
-South Asia had of course been a central pillar in the British Empire for some time at this stage, but direct British control in the form of the Raj was only established in 1858, three years after this map was issued.
-Other interesting labels include a distinction between China and the Chinese Empire; Thailand as Siam; Taiwan as Formosa; and the inclusion of a Tartar State in Bucharia.
+In general, many labels are either strange or highly out of place in a modern context.
+The fact that direct British control of India had not yet been established is behind the naming of India as Hindoostan, just as Pakistan and Afghanistan have been dissolved into Baluchistan and Cabool (also labeled Afghanistan, but in a smaller font).
+South Asia had been a central pillar in the British Empire for some time at this stage, but direct British control in the form of the Raj was only established in 1858, three years after this map was issued.
+Other interesting labels include a distinction between China and the Chinese Empire, Thailand as Siam, Taiwan as Formosa, and the inclusion of a Tartar State in Bucharia.

 Cartographer(s):